Reversible molecular simulation for training classical and machine learning force fields: Methods

 By carrying out the gradient calculation this way we have alleviated the problems with using RAD for DMS.
 The memory cost is reduced, and hence no gradient checkpointing is required \cite{Chen2016}, since no intermediate values apart from the vectors in Equation~5 and occasional coordinate and velocity copies need to be stored.
 The typical 5-10x compute overhead of RAD is reduced since we code everything explicitly.
 The calculation of $\frac{\partial F(\mathbf{x}_{i}, \sigma_{j})}{\partial \sigma_{j}}$ and $\frac{\mathrm{d} F(\mathbf{x}_{i}, \sigma_{j})}{\mathrm{d} \mathbf{x}_{i}}$ each step typically takes a similar amount of time to the calculation of $F(\mathbf{x}_{i}, \sigma_{j})$, suggesting a slowdown of around 3x over the forward simulation, though for molecular mechanics force fields it is often possible to share calculations when computing the three values explicitly as shown in the Supplementary Methods.
 In the absence of gradient truncation, the cost is one forward simulation followed by the reverse simulation consisting of one standard and two RAD calls to the force function.
 However truncating every 200 steps, in addition to preventing gradient explosion, means that the reverse simulation only needs to take a fraction of the steps of the forward simulation depending on how often snapshots contribute to the loss.
 When training the water model snapshots are taken every 2000 steps, so reversible simulation only needs to be done for a tenth of steps.
 Consequently, the computation count is similar to the forward simulation and ensemble reweighting.
 Concretely, on 32 CPU cores (Intel Xeon Gold 6258R) the water model with 2685 atoms runs at 2.3 ms per forward step, 3.9 ms per reverse step, and 2.7 ms per step for a 50 ps training run.
 OpenMM \cite{Eastman2017} on the same machine runs at 1.2 ms per step for a standard simulation with the same parameters.

-The above derivation will change for different integrators and thermostats.
+A similar derivation should yield related but different equations for other integrators and thermostats such as the Nosé-Hoover thermostat.
 Other Langevin solvers such as BAOAB splitting \cite{Leimkuhler2013} may also be suitable due to different convergence properties.
-Here we avoid the complexities of constant pressure simulation, constrained bonds and angles, virtual sites and Ewald summation for long-range electrostatics, though the approach should extend to include them.
+Constant pressure simulation presents more of a challenge.
+The virial depends on the force field parameters, so barostats that use the virial will contribute additional terms to the gradient that are not explored here.
+Monte Carlo barostats are likely incompatible with accurate gradients, as the probability of accepting the volume move depends on the force field parameters but this does not propagate through the stochastic sampling.
+In the water model training we used a barostat during equilibration but not during the production run for this reason.
+Here we avoid the complexities of constrained bonds and angles, virtual sites and Ewald summation for long-range electrostatics, though the approach should extend to include them.